Lego: The Adventures of Clutch Powers

-Lego: The Adventures of Clutch Powers (also known as The Adventures of Clutch Powers) is a 2010 computer-animated adventure comedy film.
-The film is based on the concept of the Lego toy series.
+Lego: The Adventures of Clutch Powers is a 2010 animated epic action comedy film.
+The film is based on the concept of the Lego toy series and is the first feature-length film based on the property.
+It stars the voices of Ryan McPartlin, Yvonne Strahovski, Roger Rose, Jeff Bennett, Paul Michael Glaser, Gregg Berger, Christopher Emerson and Alex Désert.

-The film stars Ryan McPartlin, Yvonne Strahovski, Roger Rose, Jeff Glen Bennett, Paul Michael Glaser, Gregg Berger, Christopher Emerson and Alex Desert.
-The film received positive reviews for the action and humor, although the consumerism was criticized.
+The film received positive reviews for the action and humor, although the consumerism, and the animation was criticized.

 Plot

-The film opens with the titular Clutch Powers tunnelling underground in search of a crystal, but in the process wakes up the "Crystal King" who then chases Clutch to an underground base where he then finds a stuck baby rock monster.
-After freeing and comforting it, the Crystal King (which happens to be the baby rock monster's parent) catches him with the baby in his arms.
-Clutch gives it to him and the Crystal King gives him a crystal as a reward for finding his baby.
-Clutch then returns to his base in Lego City and gives the crystal to his boss, Kjeld Playwell, who assigns him some new teammates: Brick Masterson, a firefighter, Peg Mooring, a biologist, and Bernie von Beam, an engineer.
+The film opens with the titular Clutch Powers tunnelling underground in search of a Power Crystal.
+The process wakes up the Crystal King, a rock monster who chases Clutch to an underground base.
+Clutch finds the way out, but is trapped and discovers the crystal he was carrying was actually a baby rock monster, which he realizes is the Crystal King's child.
+Clutch gives it to him and the Crystal King gives him one of the Power Crystals as a reward.
+Clutch returns to his base in Lego City and gives the crystal to his boss, Kjeld Playwell, who assigns him some new teammates: Brick Masterson, a firefighter, Peg Mooring, a biologist, and Bernie von Beam, an engineer.
 Playwell informs them of an incident on the Space Police prison planet.

 Clutch and his team arrive on the planet and investigate the situation, despite their lack of cooperation and Clutch's intent of working alone.
-After seeing that someone is stuck in one of the prisoners' cells, they are attacked by an unseen wizard, who then disappear with the other two criminals.
-Clutch and his friends free the Watch Commander, who comforts them by stating that he removed the spark plugs of all ships to ensure that the criminals will never escape from the planet.
-Unfortunately, the criminals take the team's ship and destroy the other ships.
+After seeing that someone is stuck in one of the prisoners' cells, they are attacked by an unseen wizard, who disappears with the other two criminals.
+Clutch and his teammates free the Watch Commander, who states that he removed the spark plugs of all ships to ensure that the criminals will never escape from the planet.
+The criminals take the team's ship and destroy the other ships.

-Again, the team shows their lack of cooperation when they attempt to create a ship, and Clutch decides to build the ship for the team alone after declaring that a team arguing with each other while being ordered to do their tasks is the sole reason why he always works alone.
-During a video call on the trip back, Clutch claims responsibility for the team's failure: he was distracted by the symbol on the Watch Commander's prison pod which referred to Omega, one of the two criminals led in the prison escape by the evil wizard.
-Playwell informs the team that the evil wizard is Mallock the Malign, infamous for terrorizing a medieval planet named Ashlar.
+The team shows their lack of cooperation when they attempt to create a ship, and Clutch decides to build the ship for the team alone after declaring that a team arguing with each other while being ordered to do their tasks is why he always works alone.
+During a video call on the trip back, Clutch claims responsibility for the team's failure: he was distracted by the symbol on the Watch Commander's prison pod which referred to Omega, one of the two criminals led in the prison escape by the wizard.
+Playwell informs the team that the wizard is Mallock the Malign, infamous for terrorizing a medieval planet named Ashlar.
 The planet's ruler, the late King Revet, sacrificed his own life to ensure his kingdom's safety and Mallock's previous imprisonment.
-He left his son Prince Varen with his powerful golden sword to rule, despite Prince Varen's incapability of preparing in battle.
-Playwell then orders Clutch and the team to travel there to capture Mallock.
+He left his son Prince Varen with his golden sword to rule, despite Prince Varen's incapability of preparing in battle.
+Playwell orders Clutch and the team to travel there to capture Mallock.